strues/boldr/README.md

 ## Getting Started / Installation

+**IMPORTANT**:
-**IMPORTANT**: Please make sure you have boldrAPI downloaded before running Boldr.
-You can get it by running `git clone https://github.com/strues/boldrAPI.git`
+Please make sure you have boldrAPI downloaded before running Boldr.
+You can get it by running `git clone https://github.com/strues/boldrAPI.git` or with the command `make api`.

 **A word of caution:** At the moment, Boldr is in active development.
 Meaning there can and most likely will, be the occasional breaking changes, and architectural adjustments.